YuanhuiAtGit/PCAP-Essentials-2-Notes/README.md

 # PCAP-Essentials-2-Notes
-codes and simple markdowns related to the official free course on PCAP Essentials 2
+* There will be codes and simple markdowns related to the official free course on PCAP Essentials 2.
+* Strengthen foundational understanding through PCAP exam review.

 ## Notes will include
 ### 1.Modules, Packages and PIP